k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/071_Additional_Info.md

 The Additional Info tab has parameters for handling a task, but are not related to an automatic operation.
 The parameters are shown to the data steward as part of the Task Details screen at the time of handling this task as part of the customer request fulfilment process.

-The administrator can additional info parameters, and define if those parameters should be obtained as input from the customer, or are received via link to a previous Task in the flow.
+The administrator can add parameters, and define if those parameters should be obtained as input from the customer, or are received via link to a previous Task in the flow.

 The user selects a field type from the Field Type dropdown menu, and enters a label in the Field Label window.
 Additional options appear according to the field type selected.
 There is also an option to define if the parameter should be shown to the customer.